The Identify API is only available to Business plan customers.

 To prevent further User Attributes being sent to Hotjar, you should disable User Attributes.

-As long as User Attributes are enabled on your site, if you want to prevent them being sent in future, you should remove the code on your site sending them to Hotjar.
+As long as User Attributes are enabled on your site, if you want to prevent them from being sent in the future, you should remove the code on your site sending them to Hotjar.
 Once the code is deleted from your site, previously collected User Attributes will still exist, though will no longer be updated or added to new users to your site.

 Best Practices